These four ingredient sweet and salty butterscotch peanut butter marshmallow squares come together in just minutes.

 Instructions

-• In a saucepan over medium heat combine butter, peanut butter and butterscotch chips stirring frequently.
+• In a large saucepan over medium heat add butter, peanut butter and butterscotch chips, stirring frequently.

 Alternatively combine in a bowl and microwave in 30 second increments, reducing to 15 second increments until melted and combined stirring between.

-• Fold in miniature marshmallows and pour into lined pan.
+• Using a rubber spatula, fold in miniature marshmallows.
+Pour into lined pan.

 • Refrigerate 1+ hours before cutting into squares and serving.